roshbeng/opcua_fusion_test_servers_and_hardware/README.md

     *   ~6 x Servo Motors (e.g., MG996R or similar)
     *   2 x Push Buttons
     *   Breadboards, jumper wires, and an appropriate power supply for the servos.
+    *   Ethernet cables and a network switch for direct connection (optional but recommended).
 *   **Software:**
     *   Python 3.7+
     *   Git